willdurand/willdurand.github.io/_posts/2022-06-21-deep-dive-into-containers.md

       ⚡‘‘⚡‘‘  9 km
       ‘ ‘ ‘ ‘   0.0 mm

+// We list all the containers and observe that the first container has been
+// removed automatically.
+The second one is still listed.
 $ yaman c ls -a
 CONTAINER ID                       IMAGE                           COMMAND       CREATED          STATUS                      NAME
 10bddbfd480c46ffbbc8a5005134e1d7   quay.io/aptible/alpine:latest   head -n 7     35 seconds ago   Exited (0) 35 seconds ago   bold_zhukovsky

+// Even if the second container has exited, we can still fetch its logs.
+We ask
+// Yaman to print the logs with the timestamps.
 $ yaman c logs --timestamps 10bddbfd480c46ffbbc8a5005134e1d7
 2022-06-21T07:04:06Z - Weather report: Freiburg im Breisgau, Germany 2022-06-21T07:04:06Z -